Toxic Baby Food Autism Lawsuit

 Heavy metal exposure directly causes damage to the brain due to heavy metals making their way through the bloodstream to your brain tissue through the blood-brain barrier, where they collect and disrupt neurological function through inflammation, oxidative stress, and the displacement of essential minerals.
 This is bad enough for adults, but children with still-developing brains can suffer permanent damage that can alter their path of growth in negative ways.

-Developmental and behavioral disorders can be debilitating and potentially detract from a child's future quality of life.
-Toxic heavy metals and their exposure among young children have repeatedly been found to lead to an increased risk of developmental disorders such as autism and ADHD.
+Developmental and behavioral disorders can be debilitating and potentially detract from a child’s future quality of life.
+Toxic heavy metals in baby foods and their exposure among young children have repeatedly been found to lead to an increased risk of developmental disorders such as autism and ADHD.

 • Developmental delays